Guru–shishya tradition: Advaita Vedanta sampradaya

-The seeker must serve the guru and submit his questions with all humility so that doubt may be removed.
+The seeker must serve the guru and submit their questions with all humility so that doubt may be removed.
 According to Advaita, the seeker will be able to attain liberation from the cycle of births and deaths (moksha).

 Śruti sampradaya

 The guru–shishya tradition plays an important part in the Shruti tradition of Vaidika dharma.
 The Hindus believe that the Vedas have been handed down through the ages from guru to shishya.
 The Vedas themselves prescribe for a young brahmachari to be sent to a Gurukul where the Guru (referred to also as acharya) teaches the pupil the Vedas and Vedangas.
 The pupil is also taught the Prayoga to perform yajnas.
-The term of stay varies (Manu Smriti says the term may be 12 years, 36 years or 48 years).
-After the stay at the Gurukul the brahmachari returns home after performing a ceremony called samavartana.
+The term of stay varies (the Manu Smriti says the term may be 12 years, 36 years or 48 years).
+After the stay at the Gurukul, the brahmachari returns home after performing a ceremony called samavartana.

-The word Śrauta is derived from the word Śruti meaning that which is heard.
+The word Śrauta is derived from the word Śruti meaning 'that which is heard'.
 The Śrauta tradition is a purely oral handing down of the Vedas, but many modern Vedic scholars make use of books as a teaching tool.

 Shaktipat sampradaya

 The guru passes his knowledge to his disciples by virtue of the fact that his purified consciousness enters into the selves of his disciples and communicates its particular characteristic.
-In this process the disciple is made part of the spiritual family (kula) – a family which is not based on blood relations but on people of the same knowledge.
+In this process, the disciple is made part of the spiritual family (kula) – a family which is not based on blood relations but on people of the same knowledge.